ACC and Injury Care

 We can also help with referrals to qualified and licensed specialists (like a surgeon, physiotherapist, psychologist, or whatever other after-care support you might need).
 These are often covered under ACC too.

-If you’re an enrolled patient with our network, then ACC care is FREE, as long as it’s covered under ACC guidelines.
 How do you know if your injury is covered?
-If it’s the result of an accident, it’s likely it will be – and your clinician can confirm this for you in your initial assessment appointment.
-If it is, we’ll even lodge the claim for you too.
-Ongoing treatment is often covered or subsidized too, depending on what sort of specialist care you need and what providers you are using.
+If it’s the result of an accident in New Zealand, it’s likely it will be – and your clinician can guide you on this in your initial assessment appointment.
+If it is likely to be covered, then we’ll even lodge the claim for you too.
+Ongoing treatment is often covered or subsidised depending on what sort of specialist care you need and what providers you are using.

 ACC, the ‘Accident Compensation Corporation,’ ensures every citizen, resident, or visitor in NZ is covered for accidental personal injuries, providing support to cover some of the costs of medical treatment and rehabilitation.
 ACC covers all kinds of scenarios from work to home, recreation, and daily activities, no matter who’s at fault, and sometimes even if it happens while you’re overseas.
 It can provide financial support towards costs incurred from injury, including initial treatment, aftercare and support, aids and equipment, and even income supplementation.

 To get ACC cover, you will need to be assessed for eligibility and have a claim accepted under their guidelines.
 From there, the level of funding you’ll receive can be determined.
-We can help you in any of our clinics to start the process (and it’s FREE if you’re enrolled).
+We can help you in any of our clinics to start the process.
+Learn more about ACC on their website

 Or, make an initial assessment appointment at White Cross or Local Doctors.